kenken64/JumpJumpJump/frontend/RAILWAY.md

    - Go to your service → Variables
    - Add the `VITE_API_BASE_URL` variable
    - Set it to your backend Railway URL
+   - Railway will automatically pass this as a build arg to Docker

 4. **Deploy**
    - Railway will automatically build and deploy